 - ■Set up the resaw on firm and level ground.
-Secure the saw to the ground to prevent moving during operation.
-A concrete foundation or pads and anchored bolts are recommended. - ■The resaw can be operated with the sawdust collection system only. - ■The resaw can be operated under roof only.
+The machine must be fastened to the floor.
+Failure to do so may cause the sawhead to tip, resulting in serious injury or death.
+A concrete foundation or pads and anchored bolts are recommended. - ■The resaw can be operated with the sawdust collection system only.

-- ■The resaw can be operated in temperature range from -15° C to 40° C (5°F to 104°F) only. - The illumination at the operator's position should be at least 300lx1. - Have a qualified electrician install the power supply (according to EN 60204 Standard).
+- The resaw can't be operated outdoor when it is raining/snowing and in case of rain/snow the resaw must be stored under roof or indoor. - ■The resaw can be operated in temperature range from -15° C to 40° C (5°F to 104°F) only. - The illumination at the operator's position must be at least 300lx1. - ■Have a qualified electrician install the power supply (according to EN 60204 Standard).
 The power supply must meet the specifications given in the table below.